YuanlongLiu/SigMod/README.md

 ## Usage
-Usage and examples will be added soon
+Application examples will be added soon

 * Author: Yuanlong LIU
-* Affiliation: French National Institute of Health and Medical Research, Unit 946,  Paris, France
+* Affiliation: 1INSERM (French National Institute of Health and Medical Research), Genetic Variation and Human Diseases Unit, UMR-946, Paris, France
-* Email: yuanlong.liu@inserm.fr
+* Feel free to contact: yuanlong.liu@inserm.fr if you meet any problem in your application